Hu, Maggie Rong（胡榮）

 +852 3943 8592

 Prof. Maggie Hu is currently an Assistant Professor of Real Estate and Finance at The Chinese University of Hong Kong.
-She received her PhD in Finance in 2013, and Bachelor of Engineering from National University of Singapore in 2008.
-Her main research interests include empirical corporate finance, banking and real estate finance.
-Her research papers have been presented at several international finance and real estate conferences, and published in leading journals such as Journal of Financial and Quantitative Analysis and Real Estate Economics.
+She received her PhD in Finance in 2013, and Bachelor of Engineering in 2008 from National University of Singapore.
+Her main research interests include real estate finance, empirical corporate finance, and banking.
+Her research papers have been presented at several international finance and real estate conferences, and published in leading journals such as Management Science, Journal of Financial and Quantitative Analysis and Real Estate Economics.

 Real Estate Finance

 Real Estate Finance and Economics